XueFuzhao/OpenMoE/README.md

 ## Data
 50% The RedPajama + 50% The Stack Dedup.
 We use a high ratio of coding data to improve reasoning ability.

 ## Tokenizer
 [umt5 Tokenizer](https://arxiv.org/abs/2304.09151), which can be downloaded on [Huggingface](https://huggingface.co/google/umt5-small/tree/main) or [Google Cloud](https://github.com/google-research/t5x/blob/main/docs/models.md#umt5-checkpoints)
 We use the umT5 tokenizer to support multi-lingual continue learning in the future.

 ## Model Architecture
 OpenMoE is based on [ST-MoE](https://arxiv.org/abs/2202.08906).
 The detailed implementation can be found in Fuzhao's [T5x](https://github.com/XueFuzhao/t5x) and [Flaxformer](https://github.com/XueFuzhao/flaxformer) repo.

 ## Training Objective
-We use a modified UL2 training objective.
+We use a modified UL2 training objective but Casual Attention Mask (We use more prefix LM and high mask ratio because it saves computation.):
+- 50% prefix LM
+- 10% span len=3 mask ratio=0.15
+- 10% span len=8 mask ratio=0.15
+- 10% span len=3 mask ratio=0.5
+- 10% span len=8 mask ratio=0.5
+- 10% span len=64 mask ratio=0.5

 ## Others
 RoPE, SwiGLU activation, 2K context length.
 We will release a more detailed report soon.